top of page

 • Strong background in programming and analytics, with expertise in Python, R, Tableau, MySQL, and Excel.

-• 7 years of teaching experience, having educated more than 3,000 graduate-level students in advanced data science topics.
+• 7 years of teaching experience, having educated more than 3,000 graduate-level students in data science topics.

 • JHU_logo_Johns_Hopkins_University_edited